Background

 https://www.amazon.com/gp/product/1936658291/?tag=2022091-20

-Gary van Wyk was born on February 22, 1960, in Zimbabwe, to Alphonso and Auril Ann (Cowden) van Wyk.
+Gary van Wyk was born in 1960, in Southern Rhodesia, to Alphonso and Avril Ann (Cowden) van Wyk.

-Gary van Wyk received a Bachelor of Arts in 1981, a Bachelor of Laws in 1984, and a Master of Fine Arts in 1986, all from the University of the Witwatersrand.
+Gary van Wyk received a Bachelor of Arts in 1981, a Bachelor of Laws (LLB) in 1984, and a Fine Arts degree in 1986, all from the University of the Witwatersrand.

-Active in the anti-apartheid Resistance Art Movement, Gary van Wyk was exiled in 1986 to Zimbabwe, where he had been born.
-There, he continued to study African Art History by correspondence with University of South Africa, receiving his Master of Arts degree in 1988.
+Active in the anti-apartheid Resistance Art Movement, Gary van Wyk was exiled in 1986 to Zimbabwe, where he continued graduate studies in African Art History by correspondence with University of South Africa.

-Van Dyk completed his Ph.D. in Art History at Columbia University as a Fulbright Scholar in 1995, and received a Rockefeller Award for his research in South Africa and Lesotho.
+Van Wyk was a Fulbright Scholar in Art History at Columbia University, received a Rockefeller Award for his research in South Africa and Lesotho on Basotho art, and received his Ph.D. in 1995.

-In 2008 - 2012 and in 2013, he curated “Shangaa: Art of Tanzania” at CUNY’s QCC Art Gallery (which also traveled to Portland Museum of Art, Maine), the first exhibition and scholarly volume in English devoted to the traditional arts of Tanzania.
+In 2013, he curated “Shangaa: Art of Tanzania” at CUNY’s QCC Art Gallery (which also traveled to Portland Museum of Art, Maine), the first exhibition and scholarly volume in English devoted to the traditional arts of Tanzania.
 In 2014 as Program Chair of the Arts Council of the African Studies Association Triennial Symposium held at the Brooklyn Museum, van Wyk was honored to shape the international conference of African-art scholars.

-Nowadays Gary van Wyk is Executive Director of Alma On Dobbin, a not-for-profit that promotes cultural exchanges among and between the United States, Africa, and Central and Eastern Europe, and helps to found an institute for Central and Eastern European art under the aegis of the CUNY system.
+Gary van Wyk is Executive Director of Alma On Dobbin, a not-for-profit that promotes cultural exchanges among and between the United States, Africa, and Central and Eastern Europe.
+For Alma, he curated two photography exhibitions for Modernity X Hungary, programed parallel to the Guggenheim Museum's Moholy Nagy exhibition, and authored József Jakovits: Surrealist, Primitivist, Kabalist (2014).

-Gary has published and edited more than fifty articles and books related to African art and culture, including Shangaa: Art of Tanzania, which the New York Times described as "stupendous", a 56-volume series Heritage Library of African Peoples for young adult readers, and the 12-volume African Civilizations series.
+Van Wyk has been curator of several critically acclaimed exhibitions in South Africa and the United States.
+He has published and edited more than fifty articles and books related to African art and culture, including Shangaa: Art of Tanzania, which the New York Times described as "stupendous."
 His African Painted Houses was a New York Times Book Review top architectural book for 1998.

 2013(The 174-page volume, including a bibliography and illustr...)